Andrew-R-Y/rsschool-cv/cv.md

 phone: +7 926-702-22-42

-## About
+### About

 Currently I'm a pipeline engineer at small oil pipeline design company at position Chief Specialist.
-I have experience in oil pipeline calculations and design and experience in general customer office as a technical contractor.
+I have experience in oil pipeline calculations and design, and experience in general customer office as a technical contractor.
 I like physics and mathematics and I'm intresting in coding.

-I started to learn JavaScript last autumn from 11-hours YouTube video and freeCodeCamp platform.
+I started to learn JavaScript at summer 2022 from 11-hours YouTube video by Bogdan Stashchuk and freeCodeCamp platform.
 At this moment I have done all the algoritmic tasks at Stage #0 RS School and all (56) tasks in Codewars of Stage #0.
 My best qualities are persistence and drive for results.

-It's intresting for me - how far can I get.
+### Skills

++ HTML (Basic)
++ CSS (Basic)
++ JavaScript
++ AutoCad